Buddy Holly (song): Music video

 The music video takes place at Arnold's Drive-In on Happy Days (pictured in a 1975 episode).

 According to Matt Sharp, Spike Jonze came up with three ideas for the accompanying music video for "Buddy Holly".
 Sharp stated that two of the ideas "weren't great".
 When Jonze pitched the idea that came to be the song's video, Sharp told Jonze "I don't think you'll be able to pull it off", but the band agreed to do it.
 The video was filmed at Charlie Chaplin Studios in Hollywood over a single day and portrays Weezer performing at Arnold's Drive-In from the 1970s television show Happy Days, combining footage of the band with clips from the show.
-Happy Days cast member Al Molinaro made a cameo; he introduces the band by describing them as "Kenosha, Wisconsin's own Weezer".
-In fact, Molinaro himself was from Kenosha, while Weezer is from Los Angeles.
+Happy Days cast member Al Molinaro makes a cameo in character as Al Delvecchio, introducing the band and describing them as "Kenosha, Wisconsin's own Weezer".
+In fact, Molinaro was from Kenosha, while Weezer is from Los Angeles.

 Happy Days cast member Al Molinaro reprises his role as Al Delvecchio in the video.
 Other cast members make cameos throughout the video.

-In the climax, the video's stylist Casey Storm body doubled, and this allowed Fonzie to dance to the band's performance.
+Stylist Casey Storm acts as a body double in the climax, alllowing Fonzie to dance to the band's performance.
 The video also features brief cameos by some members of the band as dancers at Arnold's.
 Anson Williams, who played Potsie on Happy Days, objected to footage of him appearing in the video, but relented after receiving a letter from David Geffen, founder of Geffen Records.
 According to drummer Pat Wilson, the video was achieved without computer graphics, only "clever" camerawork and editing.
-The video ended with Al complimenting the band on their performance, and asking if anyone had tried the fish, but they claimed it wasn't so good, and Al grudgingly agreed as he closed the restaurant for the night.
+At the end of the video, Al is closing up the restaurant after everyone has left for the night, and he asks the band if anyone tried the fish.
+Sharp replies that it was not very good, after which the band leaves and Al shuts off the lights while grumbling to himself.
 Sharp stated that the video was "pretty fucking wacky".